cockroachdb/docs/v20.1/transactions.md

 ## Transaction retries

 Transactions may require retries if they experience deadlock or [read/write contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention) with other concurrent transactions which cannot be resolved without allowing potential [serializable anomalies](https://en.wikipedia.org/wiki/Serializability).

-(However, it's possible to mitigate read-write conflicts by performing reads using [`AS OF SYSTEM TIME`](performance-best-practices-overview.html#use-as-of-system-time-to-decrease-conflicts-with-long-running-queries).)
+{% include {{page.version.version}}/misc/mitigate-contention-note.md %}

 There are two cases in which transaction retries occur: